 Benzene.
 As you might expect both the C-13 and the H1 NMR spectrum of benzene show only one peak (H-NMR 7.3 ppm, and C-NMR 128 ppm) - meaning that there is only one type of carbon and one type of hydrogen present in the molecule.
 However, these single peaks appear at lower field strengths relative to those found in alkenes or even conjugated alkenes (which normally appear between 5 and 6 ppm in the H-NMR).
 This low field absorption is caused by a phenomenon that occurs when the cyclic electron cloud in the ring is placed into an external magnetic field.
 The ring of electron density begins to cycle, producing a ring current and an induced magnetic field; the resulting intrinsic field reinforces the external field.
-The result is that the external field does not need to be very high to bring the carbon or hydrogen nuclei to resonance.
+The result is that the external field does not need to be very high to bring the carbon or hydrogen a nuclei to resonance.
 In effect, the aromatic carbons and hydrogens are deshielded and appear at low field.

-polyenes where, because of structural constraints, some of the hydrogens do point to the center of the ring.
-There is a marked difference between this inner and outer hydrogen resonances in these compounds, because the hydrogens are in different areas of induced magnetic field.
+Interestingly, the induced field opposes the external field in the center of the ring, and in fact there are cyclic aromatic polyenes where, because of structural constraints, some of the hydrogens do point to the center of the ring.
+There is a marked difference between this inner and outer hydrogen resonances in these compounds, because the hydrogens are in different areas of the induced magnetic field.
 This effect is called diamagnetic anisotropy.